- MCAT registration for the January- May test dates

 - your primary application must be submitted to the respective administrative service;

-- and you must have completed the MCAT by July of the year you are applying
+- and you must have completed the MCAT by the end of June of the year you are applying

-Otherwise you will not receive a formal composite letter of evaluation written by your premed advisor and reviewed by the committee.
+Otherwise the committee reserves the right to not provide a formal composite letter of evaluation written by your premed advisor and reviewed by the committee.
 The individual letters of recommendation in your file will be forwarded to the schools with an accompanying generic cover letter.

 September - December

 - Continue with secondary applications as directed by the schools

 - Respond to interview invitations …schedule a mock interview with a prehealth adviser (Skype is an option for alumni), we can offer mock MMIs for local applicants and those on campus